LupCode/php-framework/README.md

 #### `scripts/`
 TODO

+#### `scripts/caching.php`
+Script that can be included and defines some functions to easily set HTTP headers for caching.
+It is also used by the framework to set caching headers for CSS, JavaScript, images and downloads.

 #### `images/`
 The `images` folder contains all the images.
 You can create subdirectories in it as you like.
 Referencing images inside your code looks like the following `<?php echo IMAGES.'<pathInsideImagesDir>'; ?>`